 Related 'The Law of Interdependent Balances' and 'The profit theory is false since Adam Smith' and 'MMT: The one deadly error/fraud of Warren Mosler' and 'Down with idiocy!'.
 For the full-spectrum refutation of MMT see cross-references MMT.

 Clearly, neoliberal policy never had sound scientific foundations.
 Orthodox economics is a scientific failure.
 But, clearly, the same holds for MMT.
 Both approaches are proto-scientific garbage.
-See MMT and the promotion of Wall Street socialism.
+See MMT and the promotion of Wall Street's idea of social policy.